khkhiu/khkhiu.github.io/_posts/2021-04-01-sp-kdenlive.md

 ---

 **Legacy tag** Post containing the Legacy tag are projects that have been completed prior to the creation of this site.
-As such, aspects of the documentation may be incomplete
+As such, I have attempted to recreate the events to the best of my abilities.
 {: .notice--warning}

 **Engineering Design and Solutions(EDS)** Engineering Design Solutions is module where students are tasked with designing a solution for a given problem statement